vrabaud/workshop_2012/lbpr.rst

 .. note:: Values -- less volume + more eyes -> higher code quality, no duplicated effort.

+.. note:: TRANSITION: The way to do this effectively is to collaborate better.
 ----

 ..
 Tux + Research